Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Abstract

 \section{Abstract}

 Robotic manipulation of slender objects is challenging, especially when the induced deformations are large and nonlinear.
-Traditionally, learning-based control approaches, e.g., imitation learning, have been used to tackle deformable material manipulation.
-Such approaches lack generality and often suffer critical failure from a simple switch of material, geometric, and/or environmental (e.g., friction) properties.
-In this article, we address a fundamental but difficult step of robotic origami: forming a predefined fold in paper with only a single manipulator.
-A data-driven framework combining physically-accurate simulation and machine learning is used to train deep neural network models capable of predicting the external forces induced on the paper given a grasp position.
+Traditionally, learning-based control approaches, such as imitation learning, have been used to address deformable material manipulation.
+These approaches lack generality and often suffer critical failure from a simple switch of material, geometric, and/or environmental (e.g., friction) properties.
+This article tackles a fundamental but difficult deformable manipulation task: forming a predefined fold in paper with only a single manipulator.
+A sim2real framework combining physically-accurate simulation and machine learning is used to train a deep neural network capable of predicting the external forces induced on the manipulated paper given a grasp position.
 We frame the problem using scaling analysis, resulting in a control framework robust against material and geometric changes.
-Path planning is carried out over the generated manifold to produce robot manipulation trajectories optimized to prevent sliding.
-Furthermore, the inference speed of the trained model enables the incorporation of real-time visual feedback to achieve closed-loop sensorimotor control.
-Real-world experiments demonstrate that our framework can greatly improve robotic manipulation performance compared against natural paper folding strategies, even when manipulating paper objects of various materials and shapes.
+Path planning is then carried out over the generated ``neural force manifold'' to produce robot manipulation trajectories optimized to prevent sliding, with offline trajectory generation finishing 15$\times$ faster than previous physics-based folding methods.
+The inference speed of the trained model enables the incorporation of real-time visual feedback to achieve closed-loop model-predictive control.
+Real-world experiments demonstrate that our framework can greatly improve robotic manipulation performance compared to state-of-the-art folding strategies, even when manipulating paper objects of various materials and shapes.